hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/matlab.md

 #SBATCH --time=00:10:00
 #SBATCH --mem-per-cpu=2G

-# Load Matlab form the environment modules
+# Load MATLAB form the environment modules
-module load matlab/R2015b
+module load MATLAB
-# Tell Matlab to run our box filter.m file and exit
+# Tell MATLAB to run our box filter.m file and exit
 matlab -nodisplay -r "boxfilter, exit"
 ```

 ### Passing Arguments to a m-File

-There are several ways to provide input arguments in Matlab.
+There are several ways to provide input arguments in MATLAB.

 #### Define the Variables Before Running the Script